-Radioactive iodine treatment destroys thyroid tissue that may be left after thyroid surgery or has metastasized beyond the thyroid gland [57].
+Radioactive iodine treatment destroys thyroid tissue that may be left after thyroid surgery or has metastasized beyond the thyroid gland.
 Thyroid hormone therapy is given to replace the hormones no longer being produced by the removed gland.
 It also helps to suppress the pituitary gland's production of TSH, which could encourage the growth of any remaining cancer cells.
-Radioactive iodine therapy has been shown to improve the survival rate of patients with papillary or follicular thyroid cancer that has spread to the neck or other body parts [59].
+Radioactive iodine therapy has been shown to improve the survival rate of patients with papillary or follicular thyroid cancer that has spread to the neck or other body parts [31; 46].

 Only rarely is radiation therapy necessary after surgery.
-When it is used, external beam radiation and intensity modulated radiation therapy (IMRT) are both options in the treatment of medullary or anaplastic thyroid cancers [60].
+When it is used, external beam radiation and intensity modulated radiation therapy (IMRT) are both options in the treatment of medullary or anaplastic thyroid cancers.
 External beam radiation is aimed at the site of the cancer from outside the body.
 It may be used for treatment of inoperable tumors, tumors that have metastasized, or in patients for whom the risk of recurrence is great.
 IMRT is a more focused treatment using computer-controlled x-ray accelerators.
 The treatment is mapped by computed tomography to ensure optimum accuracy.
-This limits the amount of radiation to surrounding tissue.
+This limits the amount of radiation to surrounding tissue [31; 46].

-Physicians at the Mayo Clinic pioneered ultrasoundguided alcohol ablation treatment for recurring thyroid cancers [48].
-The thyroid is injected with ethanol, which compresses the nodules and reduces the excretion of T4.
-This approach is mainly used for patients with limited recurrence in the neck and is effective for tumors that cannot be treated with radioactive iodine or for tumors that are difficult to reach surgically [48].
+Alcohol ablation treatment for recurring thyroid cancers is a process by which the thyroid is injected with ethanol, which compresses the nodules and reduces the excretion of T4.
+This approach is mainly used for patients with limited recurrence in the neck and is effective for tumors that cannot be treated with radioactive iodine or for tumors that are difficult to reach surgically [42; 46].